MolSSI-Education/python-package-best-practices/_episodes/02-git.md

     Initial commit after CMS Cookiecutter creation, version 1.0
 ~~~
 Finally, there will be a blank line followed by a commit message.
-The commit message is a message whoever made the commit chose to write, but should describe the change that took place when the commit was made.
-This commit message was written by the cookiecutter for you.
+The commit message is a message that whoever made the commit chose to write, but should describe the change that took place when the commit was made.
+This commit message was written by `cookiecutter` for you.

 When we have more commits (or versions) of our code, `git log` will show a history of these commits, and they will all have the same format discussed above.
 Right now, we have only one commit - the one created by the CMS CookieCutter.

 ## The 3 steps of a commit

 Now, we will change some files and use `git` to track those changes.

 Let's edit our README.
 Open `README.md` in your text editor of choice.
-On line 8, you should see the description of the repository we typed when running the CookieCutter.
-Add the following sentence to your `README` under the initial description and save the file.
+On line 8, you should see the description of the repository we typed when running `cookiecutter`.

+Add the following sentence to your `README.md` under the initial description and save the file.

 ~~~
 This repository is currently under development.
-To do a developmental install, download this repository and type
+To do a development install, download this repository and type

 `pip install -e .`